How to Become a Network Manager: Step-by-Step Career Guide

 Classes in these 4-year programs cover topics like routers and switches, Windows networking, network security, information technology diagnostics, network communications and network design.
 Some programs may include a capstone course.
 Online network management programs are widely available.
 These programs often include the same components and course requirements as their on-campus counterparts.

 - Complete an internship.
 Some bachelor's degree programs allow students to complete an internship.
 These internships allow students to acquire hands-on experience working with computer networks and to network with other professionals in the field.
 This experience and the networking opportunities may make it easier to find employment after graduation.

 Most network and computer systems administrator job positions don't require previous experience, according to the BLS.
 This means that recent graduates are usually able to enter the field immediately after completing their bachelor's degree program.
 These managers may backup data contained on an organization's computer network, implement network security measures, monitor network performance and discuss how to resolve network problems with workers who use the network.

-- Consider earning professional certification.
-Once obtained, certification demonstrates an individual's proficiency in managing specific computer network systems.
-Industry companies, such as Cisco and CompTIA offer certifications to network managers.
+Consider earning professional certification, as it demonstrates an individual's proficiency in managing specific computer network systems.
+Because many companies prefer certifications, this will open the door to more job opportunities and help employees negotiate higher salaries.
+Industry companies, such as Cisco and CompTIA, offer certifications to network managers.
 These certifications, which include the Cisco Certified Network Professional and CompTIA Network+ certification, usually require passing an exam.
 Cisco's designation is valid for three years, after which an exam is required to renew.
-Continuing education courses or an exam is necessary to renew CompTIA's certification every three years.
+Continuing education courses or an exam are necessary to renew CompTIA's certification every three years.

 - Maintain technical skills.
 The hardware and software programs and computer systems used in network technology and management are constantly changing.
-Managers can remain competitive by taking continuing education classes to stay abreast of the latest technology.
+Network managers can remain competitive by taking continuing education classes to stay abreast of the latest technology.